DannyOhDanny/DannyOhDanny/README.md

 - ⚡ Studying tech specs and literature on various front-end technologies and tools.

-- 💼 My soft skills are: teamwork experience, teamwork experience in SCRUM/Agile-based projects in B2B, working on/with technical documentation in Confluence, languages : Russian - native, English - fluent speaking and writing skills, technical copywriting in English.
+- 💼 My soft skills are: teamwork experience in SCRUM/Agile-based projects in B2B, working on/with technical documentation in Confluence, languages (Russian - native, English - fluent speaking and writing skills), technical copywriting.

 - 📖 I am currently studying TypeScript, SCSS/SASS, and unit testing to rewrite my current project in named language and technologies.